How Tracking Website Traffic Is Useful To Business

 Successful websites are those with a very high return rate.
 If your targeted visitors do not return to your website or if you receive a low-return rate, it means you have to do something to attract your visitors to return.
 The onus is on you to discover, to think deeply and to come up with what to do to change that trend.

 3. Source of your website traffic

 Tracking your website traffic source is very important.
-Where do your visitors come from?
+From where do your visitors come?
 Which country?
 Which websites refer them to your site?
 How do they come to your website?
 Which path do they follow and which browser do they use most and less?
 Get to know the devices, screen resolution and operating system they use most.
 And which IP address do they use?